ERC Innovates Internal Operations with Integrify

 - Employee Terminations

 “For the company, rolling out Integrify was probably the most user-accepted implementation I've been a part of.”

 According to Williams, “The results have been outstanding with many of our managers and employees letting know how much they love the new processes and getting rid of the old way of filling out a form and emailing it around.”

 For instance, the team has seen the best results within processes that deal with employee record changes.
-Employees find it easy to use and Managers appreciate the workflow efficiencies.
-HR and Finance found Integrify to be both efficient and effective in the reduction of processing time, the increase in data accuracy, and the significant reduction in rework.
+Employees find it easy to use, and Managers appreciate the workflow efficiencies.
+HR and Finance found Integrify to be both efficient and effective in the reduction of processing time, the increase in data accuracy, and significantly reducing rework.
 While all these benefits were anticipated when evaluating Integrify, there was an additional benefit identified post-implementation.
 This was the visibility of historical data.
 Managers found the ability to review past employee transactions extremely helpful in processing current workflow transactions.

 According to Wright, “Employee record changes was our original use case and proved our proof of concept that Integrify could be a big benefit to ERC.
-The process involved a lot of administrative time and involves 6-7 levels of approval, outputting PDFs, lots of business rules, etc.”
+The process involved a lot of administrative time and involved 6-7 levels of approval, outputting PDFs, many business rules, etc.”

 The team has come to realize that Integrify can handle a variety of business needs, from simple to complex processes.
 Also, because these processes are used across the organization, it has helped to shine a light on the IT team’s ability to solve problems and provide real, scalable business solutions.
 This is especially true because of the flexibility and customization that Integrify provides, unlike other applications they have used in the past.

 The team has already rolled out processes to HR, IT, Security, and contract sites and will next be looking for other areas to implement automation.